reddypd96-cell/amazon-selenium-python-framework/README.md

 8. Navigate to Orders
 9. Track the latest order

-> **Note** - The framework is made in a way that as we doing testing in real production we are not proceeding with real place order
+> **Note** - The framework is made in a way that as we doing testing in real production we are not proceeding with real place order.

 ---